How to Improve Internal Mobility Using Contextual Challenges

 Companies usually know what they need to do, but they often lack the insights to quickly identify the right people to help them get to that goal.

-The individuals who will successfully execute the challenge of “driving results with limited resources” for Company A are different from those who will need to “drive creativity and innovation” for Company B.
+The individuals who will successfully execute the challenge of “driving results with limited resources” for Company A are different to those who will need to “drive creativity and innovation” for Company B.

-Companies that only rely on their leadership framework to understand their talent are missing the link of the context in their internal mobility decisions.
-Although company-specific frameworks are useful in communicating the vision and providing the direction of travel for the development agenda, they are often less useful to assess the readiness of employees for a given challenge to help make effective mobility decisions.
+Companies who only rely on their leadership framework to understand their talent are missing the link of the context in their internal mobility decisions.
+Although company specific frameworks are useful in communicating the vision and providing the direction of travel for the development agenda, they are often less useful to assess the readiness of employees for a given challenge to help make effective mobility decisions.

 When used in combination, “a company leadership framework” and “fit to challenges” will bring precision to talent management.
 A combined approach will both support you to develop your leaders towards your framework and help you identify the leadership you need to survive and thrive in your current and future context.